 Where does Pacific Coast Cabinetry purchase their doors?

-We build every door and drawer here in our shop.
+Depending on our work load, crew size and door style, we either build doors here onsite or purchase them from a manufacturer in Salem.
 There are certain mitered door, aluminum, arched - specialty doors- that we do not have the tooling to build.
-Those are purchased from an Oregon company.

 Our Shaker doors are traditional, 5 piece doors like the one shown here: